-We target high-redshift galaxies that are either in the background or at the redshift of the quasar.
-Our minimum target redshift is designed to include galaxies $3000\,\textrm{km}\,\textrm{s}^{-1}$ in the foreground of the quasar, whereas the maximum target redshift is chosen so that the quasar is still within the Ly$\beta$ forest of the background galaxy.
+We targeted high-redshift galaxies that are either in the background or at the redshift of the quasar.
+Our minimum target redshift was designed to include galaxies $3000\,\textrm{km}\,\textrm{s}^{-1}$ in the foreground of the quasar, whereas the maximum target redshift was chosen so that the quasar is still within the Ly$\beta$ forest of the background galaxy.
 In practice, this results in redshift ranges of $7.43 < z < 9.09$ and $6.92 < z < 8.48$ for the J1007$+$2115 and J0252$-$0503 field, respectively.

-Our galaxy candidate selection begins with standard signal-to-noise ratio (SNR) requirements of $2.0$ for source detections in the F115W and F277W bands.
-Informed by the photometric properties of mock galaxies in the JAGUAR catalog \citep{Williams2018}, we apply a color cut, $\|\rm{m_{\rm{F115W}}}-\rm{m_{\rm{F277W}}}\| > 1.5$, to reduce contaminants.
-Galaxies at the target redshift are selected via the Lyman-break using a probabilistic dropout selection on the F090W to F115W color.
-For each color value we assign a purity value based on the JAGUAR mock galaxies.
+Our galaxy candidate selection began with standard signal-to-noise ratio (S/N) requirements of $2.0$ for source detections in the F115W and F277W bands.
+Informed by the photometric properties of mock galaxies in the JAGUAR catalog \citep{Williams2018}, we applied a color cut, $\|\rm{m_{\rm{F115W}}}-\rm{m_{\rm{F277W}}}\| > 1.5$, to reduce contaminants.
+Galaxies at the target redshift were selected via the Lyman-break using a probabilistic dropout selection on the F090W to F115W color.
+For each color value we assigned a purity value based on the JAGUAR mock galaxies.
 Here, purity refers to the fraction of mock galaxies with a given color within the target redshift range compared to all mock galaxies with the same color value.
-After each galaxy candidate is assigned a purity value, we rank all candidates by descending purity.
-In order to design the NIRSpec/MSA followup observations, we group candidates in six different priority classes based on their purity rank.
-The first 100 sources are assigned to class 1.
+After each galaxy candidate had been assigned a purity value, we ranked all candidates by descending purity.
+In order to design the NIRSpec/MSA follow up observations, we grouped candidates in six different priority classes based on their purity rank.
+The first 100 sources were assigned to class 1.
 Classes 2, 3, 4, and 5 are then filled with the next 100, 100, 700, and 1000 candidates in our list.
-All remaining candidates are assigned to class 6.
-These priority classes constitute the input for the MSA mask design using the eMPT tool \citep{Bonaventura2023}.
+All remaining candidates were assigned to class 6.
+These priority classes constituted the input for the MSA mask design using the eMPT tool \citep{Bonaventura2023}.